******* The Crucial Question (Metrology 2)

 Width is the key

-People who built places like Maeshowe and Quanterness, Quoyness, Structure-1 at The Ness, some with halls and roofs going 4 to 5 metres high, even higher (Maeshowe), amazingly big spaces, people who were obviously engaged in measured mathematical architectural design and most probably in cosmology, would such level headed bright people bring such rigid rituals upon themselves?
+People who built places like Maeshowe and Quanterness, Quoyness, Structure-1 at The Ness, some with halls and roofs going 4 to 5 metres high, even higher (Maeshowe), amazingly big spaces, people who were obviously engaged in measured mathematical architectural design and most probably in astronomy/cosmology, would such level headed bright people bring such rigid rituals upon themselves?
+It borders on insult.

-No, these early Europeans were engaged in collective survival during a climate change, the Neolithic Ice Age (3800-2900BC)(see that chapter), similar to the recent European Little Ice Age (LIA, 1350-1850CE) and they very well knew where to put their energies and why, but that aspect is totally lost in the persistent ‘death-cult-folklore’ of present day archaeology.
+No, these early Europeans were engaged in collective survival during a climate change, named by me the Neolithic Ice Age (NIA 3800-2900BCE)(see that chapter), similar to the recent European Little Ice Age (LIA, 1350-1850CE) and they very well knew where to put their energies and why, but that aspect is totally lost in the persistent ‘death-cult-folklore’ of present day archaeology.

 “”They used to guarantee snow, then… recalled a senior citizen: ‘From what old folk often said in my boyhood, it would appear that the winters of 120 or 130 years ago were infinitely more severe than they are now’ (1930).
 For several weeks on end drifts as high as the roofs remained.